 Mike and Roger Estate Sales, July 26-28, 2019, (816) 309-2728

 Each week I look diligently through the online posts for estate sales — a chance to walk into a stranger’s house and look at all their stupid stuff (it’s the stupid stuff that sticks around for the sales), and snoop around their homes.
 It’s fascinating to see what people spend their money on.
-And then, on my way home with a car full of someone else’s old junk, a brief moment of self-awareness sometimes kick in when I realize how I’m spending MY money.
+And then, on my way home with a car full of someone else’s old junk, a brief moment of self-awareness sometimes kicks in when I realize how I’m spending MY money.

 The best definition I’ve found for outsider art is: “…art produced by self-taught artists who are not part of the artistic establishment.”
 Sometimes they make a conscious decision to work outside of the established art world, but more often than not they’re people who are already outsiders, by circumstance, race, or income, and their art is their way out (in?).
 They’re kind of modern-day folk artists, and often create their art on and with found objects — cardboard, wood scraps, metal cans, bottles, old magazines and newspapers, tools, rocks, trash.
 (If you’ve ever been to a House of Blues restaurant….they’re covered in local outsider art.)